 Kitchen Bedroom Bathroom Everything else!
-Dining table Desk Shower Vacuum cleaner Chairs Study chair Shower curtain Mop and bucket Cooker with oven, hob Wardrobe Toilet Distpan and brush Microwave Noticeboard Toilet brush Iron and ironing board Fridge/freezer - one shelf per student Bookshelf Toilet roll holder Storage units - one cupboard with a drawer each Mirror Toilet rail Kettle Wastepaper bin Remember to bring some toilet roll with you when you arrive!
-Toaster Curtains Under bed storage
+Dining table Desk Shower Vacuum cleaner Chairs Study chair Shower curtain Mop and bucket Cooker with oven, hob Wardrobe Toilet Dustpan and brush Microwave Noticeboard Toilet roll holder Iron and ironing board Fridge/freezer - one shelf per student Bookshelf Toilet rail Storage units - one cupboard with a drawer each Mirror Kettle Wastepaper bin Toaster Curtains Under bed storage

 A. you will need to bring your own bedding and kitchen utensils.
 Alternatively, you can buy Bedding Packs, Kitchen Packs or All-in-One Packs from Unite Students which will be waiting for you when you arrive.

 A. There are launderettes located on campus, within the accommodation blocks, for you to use.
 They are operated via the MyUnite App.

 A. Letters are delivered direct to the post boxes in the halls of residence.
 If you receive a parcel, delivery, you will be notified of its arrival and instructions to collect by email.
 The email address we will use is the HOME ADDRESS email on your online accommodation application.
 You will be asked to come to Unite Students Reception, Harriet Martineau Building between certain times, normally 11:00 – 18:00hrs Monday – Friday and 11:00-16:00hrs Saturday and Sunday.